 Wild Apples

-If you have ever had a wild apple you can almost taste the subtle sweet flavor and crispness that I know and love.
+If you have ever had a wild apple you can almost taste the subtle sweet flavor and crispness from memory.
 They are nothing like the apple varieties you find at the market.

 Hardy and simple is the best way to describe them.
 All I know is that when I go out to harvest wild apples, I can eat a lot of them... which is not the case with more sugary store bought apples.